honeycombio/otel-o11y-demo/web/README.md

 * The above script is necessary to register the nginx repo, and installing necessary nginx and nginx-module-otel to the container.
 * Also, the module seems to have dependency with nginx:1.26.1

-The completed instrumentation files can be referred in [instrumented](./instrumented) folder.

 ## What this would look like

 ![screenshot](web-trace-screenshot.png "screenshot")